Cannold/cannold.com/_posts/2015-12-24-divorce-because-you-deserve-it.md

 published: 2015-12-24
 tags: ~
 title: 'Divorce - Because you deserve it '
+excerpt_separator: "<!--break-->"

+---

---- "I caught up with a girlfriend in New York recently.
+"I caught up with a girlfriend in New York recently.
 She gave me a rundown on the lives of those with whom we'd gone to school. \"She's divorced\", was a description attached to many, though I was struck by the implicit judgment that came with my friend's sad face and sigh.
-As if divorce was evidence of a failure of character and proof of a life lived less well. \r\n\r\nTell that to my two friends â\x80\x93 both mothers of daughters â\x80\x93 who left their emotionally abusive husbands the minute these men began belittling the girls.
+As if divorce was evidence of a failure of character and proof of a life lived less well. <!--break--> \r\n\r\nTell that to my two friends â\x80\x93 both mothers of daughters â\x80\x93 who left their emotionally abusive husbands the minute these men began belittling the girls.
 As one of friends put it: \"How could I tell my daughter she deserved better than that when I stayed and let him